DrugLib.com — Drug Information Portal

 It is not known what proportion of individuals exposed chronically to Cesamet or other cannabinoids will develop either psychological or physical dependence.
 Long term use of these compounds has, however, been associated with disorders of motivation, judgment, and cognition.
 It is not clear, though, if this is a manifestation of the underlying personalities of chronic users of this class of drugs or if cannabinoids are directly responsible for these effects.
 An abstinence syndrome has been reported following discontinuation of delta-9-THC at high doses of 200 mg per day for 12 to 16 consecutive days.
 The acute phase was characterized by psychic distress, insomnia, and signs of autonomic hyperactivity (sweating, rhinorrhea, loose stools, hiccups).
 A protracted abstinence phase may have occurred in subjects who reported sleep disturbances for several weeks after delta-9-THC discontinuation.

-Abuse — Cesamet may produce subjective side effects that may be interpreted as a euphoria or marijuana-like "high" at therapeutic doses.
-Cesamet was shown to be qualitatively and quantitatively similar to approved oral delta-9-THC in the production of cannabis-like effects, thus demonstrating its potential for abuse.
+Abuse—Cesamet may produce subjective side effects that may be interpreted as a euphoria or marijuana-like "high" at therapeutic doses.
+Cesamet was shown to be qualitatively and quantitatively similar to delta-9-THC in the production of cannabis-like effects, thus demonstrating that Cesamet has a high potential for abuse.

 Preclinical studies performed in both dogs and monkeys demonstrated that Cesamet was cannabinoid-like.
 As with delta-9-THC, tolerance develops rapidly to the pharmacological effects in both the dog and the monkey.
 Cross-tolerance between Cesamet and delta-9-THC was demonstrated in the monkey.